 What other country on Earth, I ask you, would allow memorials on public properties to a traitorous rebellion that cost the lives of more than 360,00 loyal soldiers, and wounded at least 280,000 more?
 A dare say none.
 The hundreds of Confederate monuments that exist today, especially those dedicated to Confederate President Jefferson Davis, are a testament to the effectiveness of the propaganda that promoted the historical revisionism of the Lost Cause.

 The removal of monuments that glorify the Confederacy doesn’t create a slippery slope that endangers all of American history.
 It’s easy to tell the difference between a monument to the Confederacy from one that isn’t.
 Nor will their removal solve the daily problems of Americans, including the black people who still suffer in poverty due, in part, to the legacy of slavery.
 But sometimes there are more important things than money, and cultural symbols matter.
-The truth is that the removal of Confederate monuments from public places isn’t an attempt to “take away” our history, it’s a way to begin to dismantle the historical revisionism that led to their creation.
-It’s a way to restore the truth – something that Donald Trump often ignores when it’s convenient for him.
+The truth is that the removal of Confederate monuments from public places isn’t an attempt to “take away” our history, it’s a way to begin to discredit the historical revisionism that led to their creation.
+In other words, it’s a way to restore the truth – something that Donald Trump has often ignored when it’s convenient for him.

-On October 2, 2018, U.S. Attorney Thomas Cullen announced at a news conference in Charlottesville, VA, that four members of a militant white supremacist group from California had been arrested on charges they traveled to Charlottesville last year to incite a riot and attack counter-protesters.
+On October 2, 2018, U.S. Attorney Thomas Cullen announced at a news conference in Charlottesville, VA, that four members of a militant white supremacist group from California had been arrested on charges they traveled to Charlottesville in 2017 to incite a riot and attack counter-protesters.

 On July 15, 2019, James Alex Fields Jr. was sentenced to life in prison for driving his car into protestors in Charlottesville on August 12, 2017, and killing one person and injuring dozens.